RolandM99/API-based-WebApp/README.md

 # API Based WebApp

-> This project is an web apllication based on an external API.
+> This project is a web apllication based on an external API which in this case is NASA API portal.
+This website display astronomy captured's picture of the Day.
+# Mobile view :

 ![screenshot](./screenshot.png)